EternalBlue3/Word-Game-Solvers/README.md

 Here are two links for the game Word Connect: https://play.google.com/store/apps/details?id=com.wordgame.words.connect&hl=en_US&gl=US, https://apps.apple.com/us/app/word-connect-%C2%A4/id1226926872

 To compile these programs use g++ or another compiler.
-If you are using g++, run "g++ -O3 WordConnect.cpp -o WordConnectSolver"
+If you are using g++, run these commands:

-Then, run "./WordConnectSolver" to use the program.
+"g++ -O3 WordConnect.cpp -o WordConnectSolver"
+"./WordConnectSolver"